-Abstract- The aim of this study was to establish the effect of non-performing loans on profitability of four of the major banks listed on the Ghana Stock Exchange (GSE) as this could enhance fitability in banks and consequently contribute to a healthy financial system.
-Panel regression analysis was employed to establish the relationship between credit risk and profitability in order to account for heterogeneity among selected banks; Standard Chartered Bank (SCG), ECO Bank Ghana (EBG) Ghana Commercial Bank (GCB) and Cal Bank (CBG) for a data span of 2006 to 2015.
-By the use of Eveiws, the analysis was conducted based on fixed effects model and Correlated Random fixed effects - Hausman test.

-The study proxied return on equity (ROE) for profitability -dependent variable.
-Non-performing loan ratio (NPLR) and capital adequacy ratio (CAR) were the two key explanatory variables.
-The study revealed that NPLR negatively affect profitability of banks but rate of CAR showed a significant positive relationship with profitability.
-Bank Size equally showed a positive relationship with profitability.
-The R explained 89 % of the variations on profitability performance of the banks.
-Managers of banks are to comply strictly with the rules that regulate the operations of banks in Ghana especially on the issue of capital adequacy ratio.
-Banks should also be cautious on the rate they expand since bank size can equally affect the fortunes of banks.
-The central bank must also be up and doing to ensure that banks keep- to all ratios set down by the Central Bank, the banking regulations and the various bards.
+The aim of this study was to establish the effect of non-performing loans on profitability of 9 four of the major banks listed on the Ghana Stock Exchange (GSE) as this could enhance pro 10 fitability in banks and consequently contribute to a healthy financial system.
+Panel regression 11 analysis was employed to establish the relationship between credit risk and profitability in 12 order to account for heterogeneity among selected banks; Standard Chartered Bank (SCG), 13 ECO Bank Ghana (EBG) Ghana Commercial Bank (GCB) and Cal Bank (CBG) for a data 14 span of 2006 to 2015.
+By the use of Eveiws, the analysis was conducted based on fixed effects 15 model and Correlated Random fixed effects -Hausman test.
+The study proxied return on equity 16 (ROE) for profitability -dependent variable.
+Non-performing loan ratio (NPLR) and capital 17 adequacy ratio (CAR) were the two key explanatory variables.
+The study revealed that NPLR 18 negatively affect profitability of banks but rate of CAR showed a significant positive 19 relationship with profitability.
+Bank Size equally showed a positive relationship with 20 profitability.
+The R 2 explained 89 21 ndustry in Ghana has been driven largely on credit facilities from the banks and other financial sectors in the Ghanaian economy and has played a pivotal role in our socio-economic development, (Hamisu,2011).
+The banking industry has to be applauded for this prominence and influential role.
+This means that the other industries in Ghana have depended mostly on the financial sector especially the banks for various financial supports and this has contributed to the survival of the Ghanaian economy.